“So what’s your net worth?”

 You now have a net worth of $1,000,000 and are already climbing to bigger and better things.
 Good for you!

-As you progress through these levels in life.
-Always take time to celebrate every achievement along the way.
-Getting to be a Thousand-Aire was huge for me way back when.
+Getting to be a Thousand-Aire was huge for me.
 Probably because it felt incredibly hard to do at the time.
 Find a way to celebrate and if you can’t think of anything here is a High-Five for keeping on the road to financial freedom.

 For more on my personal story about how I started to climb the Net Worth ladder you can read about it here.

-If you are already into the Millionaire category, first of all congratulations, second you may want to look at our Levels of Millionaires for some new targets to shoot for.
+If you are already into the Millionaire category, first of all congratulations!
+Second you may want to look at our Levels of Millionaires for some new targets to shoot for.